 If you like animals, there is no entertainment quite like seeing hundreds of pets, dogs, cats, horses, and even iguanas, snakes, and roosters, all converging in one square to be sprinkled with holy water!
 January 17th, is yet another important Saint’s Day in Spain, that of San Antonio Abad, patron saint of animals.

-These horse parades themselves can be quite fun, especially watching them stop traffic all over the city.
+These horse parades s can be fun, especially watching them stop traffic all over the city.
 But the celebrations around San Antonio Abad have an even more interesting twist.
-In Valencia, for example, the Parroquia de San Antonio Abad (Calle Sagunto, 188, 46009 Valencia) invites pet owners to bring their pets there on the morning of the 17th, and priests will bless them with holy water.
+In Valencia, for example, the Parroquia de San Antonio Abad (Calle Sagunto, 188, 46009 Valencia) invites pet owners to bring their pets there on the morning of the 17th so that priests might bless them with holy water.
 (I’ve read online that the churches and parishes affiliated with San Antonio Abad in the Barcelona will also bless pets.)

 Moreover, in typical Valencian fashion, fire has been incorporated into the festivities.
-(You will discover in my upcoming entries on Fallas how Valencians go crazy with fire and fireworks at every celebration they hold.)
-Many towns throughout Valencia will hold a bonfire the evening before the Saint’s Day.
+Many towns throughout Valencia hold a bonfire the evening before the Saint’s Day.
 The small town of Canals, south of Valencia, boasts the biggest bonfire in the world for this festive day.
-In the city of Valencia, you can see one around 9PM on the 16th held not far from the Saint Anthony Abad Parish.
+In the city of Valencia, you can see one around 9:00p.m. on the 16th held not far from the Saint Anthony Abad Parish.

 Two black and white photos on Zach’s post are courtesy of ‘Hola Valencia City Blog.’ http://www.holavalencia.net/2010/01/18/san-antonio-pics-video-2/